hendrauzia/japanese-palindrome/README.md

     $ cd japanese-palindrome

     $ bin/japanese-palindrome "Shikishi"
-    Sikishi is a palindrome!
+    Shikishi is a palindrome!

     $ bin/japanese-palindrome "Dansu ga sunda"
     Dansu ga sunda is a palindrome!

-    $ bin/japanese-palindrome "Karui kibin na koneko nanbiki iruka" Karui kibin na koneko nanbiki iruka us a palindrome!
+    $ bin/japanese-palindrome "Karui kibin na koneko nanbiki iruka" Karui kibin na koneko nanbiki iruka is a palindrome!

     $ bin/japanese-palindrome "Watashi no ongaku"
     Watashi no ongaku is not a palindrome!